olekawaii/thorn/README.md

 ## Syntax
 The language is very simple; there are no conditionals, pattermatching, recursion, or generics.
-This will change later.
+This will change in the future.

 ### Types
 There are only a handful of types and you can't create your own (for now).
 Those